 Because in most cases autoflowers become a lot smaller and spend a shorter vegetative phase than photoperiod species, they also need considerably less nutrition so please don’t overfeed your plants.
 When you use the aforementioned soil it won’t be necessary to add extra nutrition.

 An autoflower grows and blooms best at a temperature of 20-25 °C and a humidity of 50-70%.

 Note: prevent the temperature from exceeding 28 °C degrees.

-For growing an autoflower you have various options with regard to lighting.
+For your autoflower grow you have various options with regard to lighting.
 Think of LED, CFL, HPS or MH lamps.

-Note: When the lamp is too close to the plant, leaves will burn.
-Because autoflowers often grow at a fast pace, you will have to keep an eye on your lights every day.
+Note: When the light is too close to the plant, leaves will burn.
+Because autoflowers often grow fast, you will have to keep an eye on your lights every day.

-What is the best light scheme for an autoflower?
+What is the best light scheme for an autoflower grow?